lhk215/git-practice/README.md

-git merge : merge changes from different branches git diff : show difference before and after edit git log --online --all --graph : get a visualization of all the branches
+git merge : merge changes from different branches git diff : show difference before and after edit git log --online --all --graph : get a visualization of all the branches git merge --abort : abort an in-progress merge git log branch1..branch2 --oneline : log of commits in branch 2 that dont exist in branch 1 git log branch1...branch2 : log of commits in either branch but not both git merge --no-commit --no-ff new-branch : attempt to merge but do not create an auto merge or ff merge git branch --no-merged master : list all the branch with commits that have not merged with master git branch --merged branch1 : list branches with no unmerged commits

 ## what is a branch
 A branch is a ref(erence) to a commit.
 When HEAD points to a branch, we say we are on that branch.
 When we make a commit while we are on a branch, the branch is updated to ref(er) to the new commit.